North of Main: Spartanburg's Historic Black Neighborhoods of North Dean Street, Gas Bottom, and Back of the College

 Praise for North of Main

 “This finely crafted, deeply researched, and beautifully illustrated volume is a masterful reconstruction of African American history in Spartanburg.
 Drawing upon oral interviews, newspaper accounts, archival records, photographs, and personal collections, North of Main admirably chronicles the aspirations, triumphs, resilience, and painful losses of people, institutions, organizations, and neighborhoods who were determined to 'make a way out of no way.'
 North of Main is a monumental achievement and a model of community-based history.”
-Dr. Bobby Donaldson, Executive Director Center for Civil Rights History & Research at the University of South Carolina
+Dr. Bobby Donaldson, Executive Director, Center for Civil Rights History & Research at the University of South Carolina

 North of Main is an eloquent and well-documented invocation of the histories of vibrant, historic and Black neighborhoods of Spartanburg.
 Its sweep ranges from enslavement and the Civil War through struggles and achievements from Reconstruction to the virtual destruction of these neighborhoods by modern development, so-called urban renewal, and the expansion of Wofford College, until much of the area’s rich sense of place has been replaced by affluent white neighborhoods.
 North of Main serves as a much-needed reminder of how Black Southerners flourished by their own labors over more than a century of institution-building, independent economic and social development, and hard work despite white violence and oppression.
 This book is a powerful, beautiful part of community-based efforts to remember and redeem a compelling past that points toward possibilities of a brighter day.” —Timothy B. Tyson, author of The Blood of Emmett Till

 North of Main is a priceless, eye-opening, and meticulously researched historical and educational document that unveils intricate layers of injustice and resistance.
 This compelling story delves into the heart of inequitable systems, vividly depicting their profound impact on thriving neighborhoods built by Black women and men against extraordinary odds.
-Seamlessly connecting Spartanburg's Northside Black neighborhoods to its rich history of Black peoples’ achievement, the book unfolds a narrative resonating across the past, present, and future through the lens of original documents and personal narratives.” —Dr. Glory “Gloria” Harrison Boozer, retired Spartanburg educator and community activist
+Seamlessly connecting Spartanburg's Northside Black neighborhoods to its rich history of Black peoples’ achievement, the book unfolds a narrative resonating across the past, present, and future through the lens of original documents and personal narratives.” —Dr. Gloria “Glory” Harrison Boozer, retired Spartanburg educator and community activist

 Brenda Lee Pryce, Jim Neighbors, and Betsy Wakefield Teter